djl/mulder/README.markdown

 Mulder reads from an INI-style config file called `~/.mulder`.
 Each section of this file corresponds to a single backup.

-## AWS credentials
+### AWS credentials

-AWS credentials are stored in an `auth` section.
+AWS access and secret keys are stored in an `auth` section.
 The settings are not so cryptically called `access_key` and `secret_key`.

 This section also supports two special settings: `access_key_eval` and `secret_key_eval`.
 These settings can be used to specify a shell command which returns the relevant values.

-If, for example, you kept your credentials in GNOME Keyring you may wish to do something like this:
+If, for example, you kept your credentials in GNOME Keyring, you may wish to do something like this:

     [auth]